Omnilatent/OmniAdsManager/README.md

 If you do not have Firebase in your project, add DISABLE_FIREBASE in Scripting Define Symbols.

+If used with Omni Admob Manager: Require Omni Admob Manager v1.3.1 or above

 ## Setup:
 - Import Extra files: Tools/Omnilatent/Ads Manager/Import Extra Package
 - Set Common Ads placement ID in CustomMediation.cs > AdPlacementType.